Space Tech for a Resilient Future

 Both FireSat and MethaneSAT are, at their core, data platforms.
 They’re not just observing the planet—they’re building real-time operating systems for it.

-That’s where artificial intelligence comes in.
+That’s where artificial intelligence comes in for space technology.

 Kate described the immense opportunity—and complexity—of training AI systems to manage wildfire.
 “We need AI that can evaluate four things simultaneously: historical fire patterns, current conditions, ecological needs, and future climate forecasts.
 And it has to do that across tens of thousands of ground plots in real time.”